BrianGilbert/OSXAegirInstaller/README.md

 It should be fine to install on any machine that doesn't have a webserver already running on port 80 or a DB server already running on 3306.

+Requirements:
+* XCode installed and run at least once

 This script installs the following via Homebrew on OSX:
 * wget
 * gzip